 Voting members of the Academic Senate are Senators.

-Departments shall elect one Senator for each 4 contract faculty members.
+After discussion among members of the ASA&BRC and guests at the meeting on 4/29/22, the committee unanimously agreed to ask the A.S. body to vote on their preferred option regarding faculty/department representation on the A.S.: Option 1) Original language, which reads: Departments shall elect one Senator for each 4 contract faculty members.
 (Example: a Department with 5 will have one Senator, 7- still one, 8- two Senators.)
+Option 2) New language: Each department shall elect one Senator.

 The election of the Senators representing each department shall be as prescribed in the Bylaws.
 The term of office for these Senators will be for one year, starting on July 1st of the election year and concluding on June 30th, prior to the next academic year of service.
 It is recommended that Senators not be in their first year as a contract faculty member.

 All members of the Executive Committee of this Senate, as defined below, are “Senators.”
 Members of the Executive Committee represent faculty as a whole, not their departments.